apache/carbondata/docs/dml-of-carbondata.md

   - **Minor Compaction**

-  In Minor compaction, user can specify the number of loads to be merged.
+  In Minor compaction, the user can specify the number of loads to be merged.
   Minor compaction triggers for every data load if the parameter carbon.enable.auto.load.merge is set to true.
   If any segments are available to be merged, then compaction will run parallel with data load, there are 2 levels in minor compaction:
   * Level 1: Merging of the segments which are not yet compacted.